Methodology

 How verified buyer feedback fits in

-4.7 / 5
+4.9 / 5

-verified reviews on the design mat range
+average rating across 20 verified buyer reviews on the Deskaru mat range

-— verified buyer feedback, supplier order history, 2026
+— Verified buyer feedback, 2026

-What we won't do
+What we guarantee

 Marcus's take: after enough mats, you learn there are exactly two failures that put a mat in the trash: edges that fray into a ridge under your wrist, and a base that creeps on glass until you're squaring the mat between every match.
 That's why checks two and five are the strictest on this list.
 Print saturation is a taste debate; a fraying edge is not.